kshakib22/second-brain/content/Networking/0- Networking.md

 I decided to start things off randomly.
-This is a complete random on linkedin who shared a video.
+This is a complete random person on linkedin who shared a video.
 As the hardest part is starting, I thought why not just start from here and build up from there?

 This is the [link](https://www.loom.com/share/35b673d59fd2418baf4ac4924e27afb4?sid=56ace1cb-35f9-44ec-a8b5-370510e3d485) to the video on loom (fresh platform) and below is gpt generated notes on it with timestamps (which might be an estimate).

+### Starting

+Given my nature, networking/rejection/talking is extremely difficult for me.
+Before beginning any sort of networking recite this at least 6 times -

+>No loss is too big.
+All I need is *one* good job.
+Online rejection and shame means nothing to me or anyone else in the world.
+My desperation exceeds my cringe by a million miles.

 ### Key Points on Networking on LinkedIn